 Before you read on, just making sure you know that there’s no public transportation during Shabbat and some holidays in Israel.
 Want to learn more?
 Read – There’s No Public Transportation on Shabbat

 In Israel you don’t have to purchase a bus ticket before getting on the bus (update: this will change in Jerusalem beginning June 2018 and in Tel Aviv beginning December 2018.
 You will need to get a Rav-Kav and purchase a ticket before getting on the bus).
 You usually buy your ticket from the driver the moment you get aboard.
 But there is an exception and it’s the Egged bus driving to and from Eilat.
-That bus has reserved seats in it, so if you won’t purchase a ticket before getting on the bus (you can do so 2 weeks prior to your travel date), you might arrive and find out that there’s no empty seat for you.
+That bus has reserved seats in it, so if you won’t purchase a ticket before getting on the bus (you can do so starting from 2 weeks prior to your travel date), you might arrive and find out that there’s no empty seat for you.
 Then the driver might let you stand the whole way to your destination or refuse to get you on, and in that case you will have to wait for the next bus to come.

 To purchase your ticket beforehand, you have three options: